jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 * **They're extremely long projects**

   It's not due to laziness
-  it took you years to get the software to that point.
-It took all that time to discover how to do things, and it took a big chunk of that time to actually do those things.
+  it took years to get the software to that point.
+It takes time to discover how to do things, and more time to actually do those things.
 It's not like you'll be able to redo all that work in a week.
   Or a month.
 Or two.